forfuturellc/naijav/README.md

 [![Build Status](https://travis-ci.org/forfuture-dev/naijav.svg?branch=develop)](https://travis-ci.org/forfuture-dev/naijav) [![Dependency Status](https://gemnasium.com/forfuture-dev/naijav.svg)](https://gemnasium.com/forfuture-dev/naijav)

-A Client Application for the [Bara Transport Notification System][bara], localized for Matatus in Kenya
+A Client Application for the [Bara Transport Notification System][bara].

-## continuous builds
+## continuous builds:

 We continuously build the application as new commits are pushed to the __develop__ branch.
 Click on the big badge below to get the latest builds.

 [![forthebadge](http://forthebadge.com/images/badges/built-with-love.svg)](https://www.dropbox.com/sh/5hnubkmkuqja32x/AAB-1znasyDGldyDT82Ksh-Ka?dl=0)

+> Stable releases are __not__ yet ready.
+Use of this application assumes
+> your full acceptance of the license shown below.

 ## license: